alexan0218/AforAwful/Convergence_of_Iterative_Method/readme.txt

 Written by : An Jihai , Alan Jiang

-This part if written in Java and can be run from command lines.
+This part is written in Java and can be run from command lines.

 You can find all required data records at locations below: